 Labeling Your Data¶

-Once you have collected examples of the events you are trying to detect, it’s now time to label those events.
+Next, we are going to go over how to label events of interest in the Data Capture Lab.
 How you do this depends on the type of event you are detecting (described in Data Collection Planning).
-First let’s see how to open our capture files.
+First let’s see how to open a file.

 Viewing your capture files¶